snigdhasaha7/caltechfn_eval/datasets/svhn/train/README.md

     ```bash
     foo@bar:~$ tar -xvf train.tar.gz
     ```
-3. Copy the training images into the images folder.
-Delete all non image files (do NOT delete the provided JSON file).

-To create the Coco-formatted json file from the .mat files, we used https://github.com/roboflow-ai/voc2coco.
+3. To obtain the cropped digits, download the .mat file from Format 2.

-The labels folder contains SVHN annotations in YOLO format.
-To create these labels, we used https://github.com/ultralytics/JSON2YOLO.